Taking Saylor's Open Courses

 To get started taking Saylor's open courses, visit Saylor.org and follow these steps:

-- Create a Saylor account and e-portfolio.
+- Create a Saylor account.
 This will allow you to track your progress, access Saylor's student forums and collaborate with other students.

-- Once you are on the course page of the course you want to take, read through the introduction.
+- Once you are on the course page of the course you want to take, read through the introduction and syllabus.
 This will give you important instructions and advice for completing the course.

 - Move on to Unit 1 and begin to work your way through the units in sequential order.
 It is important to note that with Saylor courses, students do not have direct contact with mentors.
 However, in some courses, Saylor Academy faculty are available through the online forums.